vedph/cod-layout-view/README.md

 1. 📦 install package: `npm i @myrmidon/cod-layout-view`.
 2. add the component in your HTML template like `<cod-layout-view formula="..." options="..."></cod-layout-view>`.

+The component is generic and its formula service is replaceable.
+Currently there is a single service, identified by `BO` (Bianconi-Orsini).
+Other services may be added.
+To specify the service to use, prefix the formula with `$` followed by the service identifier and a space, e.g. `$BO ...formula here...`.

 ## Formulas

 Codicological layout formulas essentially represent the layout scheme of a page with: